 We’re sure you don’t need help filling out your personal details, but when it comes to the personal statement, you wouldn’t turn down a bit of advice here and there.

 As with your UCAS application, we recommend you don’t just bash out 10,000 characters in the online application form.
-Copy and paste it from Word document, allowing you to do all the necessary spelling and grammar checks.
+Copy and paste it from a Word document, allowing you to do all the necessary spelling and grammar checks.
 With regard to what to include in the personal statement, here’s a handy bullet point list:

 - Why you are applying for the LPC